-Egon Bauman (EB), who reached such a respectable age, had long maintained a great interest in Chemical Engineering education and served and promoted profession in many ways throughout his entire professional life.
-Looking back, I was happy that both Juraj Božičević, who infected me with Chemical Engineering virus and appointed me as teaching and research assistant at the Petroleum mention just few of EB related past-times that stayed with me throughout my life.
+Egon Bauman (EB), who reached such a respectable age, had long maintained a great interest in Chemical Engineering education and served and promoted profession in many ways throughout his entire professional towards something that became my professional way.
+To avoid getting lost in the flood of reminiscence, let me mention just few of EB related past-times that stayed with me throughout my life.